-Local community organisations and charities can be allocated funding, either separately or if they are working in partnership.
-Applications may also be considered from ad hoc groups, individuals, statutory bodies, businesses or sole traders if their project fits with the funding criteria.
+Local community organisations and charities can be allocated funding, either separately in partnership.
+Applications may also be considered from ad hoc groups, individuals and statutory bodies, if their project fits with the funding criteria.

 Councillors may also use their budgets to facilitate local community activity, for example through hiring a room for a group to hold a meeting or for the printing of publicity materials.

 To be eligible for funding through ward budgets, projects must:

 - improve the wellbeing of the ward community

 - be for one off expenditure with no expectation of future funding;

 - be for a minimum of £500; and

 - be for revenue or capital expenditure.

 - projects that create an ongoing maintenance cost for the council;